Expand your business into Malaysia - without an entity

 Letters of offer and employment contracts must detail salary and compensation in the local Malaysian Ringgit (MYR).

-When your business partners with New Horizons’ Malaysia PEO, our in-country experts will assist you to draft letters of offer and employment contracts that comply with local employment legislation.
+When your business partners with Horizons’ Malaysia PEO, our in-country experts will assist you to draft letters of offer and employment contracts that comply with local employment legislation.

 ⏰ Working hours in Malaysia